 Some bacterial infections are treated with antibiotics.
 Medications such as antihistamines and decongestants are not recommended.

 Care at home

-Give your child regular medication to help with their pain.
-Follow the instructions on the bottle for the right dose for your child.
+Give your child regular pain relief.
+Follow the instructions on the bottle for the right dose.
 Do not give more than the recommend number of doses in a day.

-Children with a ruptured ear drum should not get any water in the ear until the perforation has healed (usually takes about 10 days).
-A doctor will need to check your child’s ear to see if the perforation has healed.
+Children with a ruptured ear drum should not get any water in the ear until it has healed.
+This usually takes about 10 days but a doctor will need to check your child’s ear to be certain.

 Children are usually safe to travel on a plane two weeks after the pain has gone.